WastedAccounts/WastedAccounts/README.md

 - 👋 Hi, I’m @WastedAccounts
-- 👀 Dog owner.
-- 📫 If you'd like to chat send me a message.

 <!---
 WastedAccounts/WastedAccounts is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.